 They contain vitamin B6 and minerals such as potassium, magnesium, and iron.

 4. Stevia is virtually calorie-free.
-This is an excellent choice if you are striving to reduce calorie intake or manage weight.
+It is an excellent choice if you are striving to reduce calorie intake or manage weight.

-Like stevia, monk fruit and allulose have very low calories and do not significantly affect blood sugar levels.
+Like stevia, monk fruit and allulose have meager calories and do not significantly affect blood sugar levels.

-I can almost hear you thinking…that you can indulge in your cravings as much as you want because these sweet substitutes have health benefits.
+I can almost hear you think you can indulge in your cravings as much as you want because these sweet substitutes have health benefits.

 I don’t think you should.
-Yes, these natural sugar substitutes are nutritionally better than refined sugar, but they should still be consumed in moderation as part of a balanced diet.
+These natural sugar substitutes are nutritionally better than refined sugar, but you should consume them in moderation as part of a balanced diet.

 Flour Swaps:

 1. Almond flour is rich in heart-healthy monounsaturated fats.
-This nut alternative can help improve cholesterol levels and supports cardiovascular health.
+This nut alternative can help improve cholesterol levels and support cardiovascular health.

 It is a good source of magnesium, omega-3 fatty acids, and vitamin E.

-2. Coconut flour is rich in antioxidants and chock full of dietary fiber.
+2. Coconut flour is a rich source of antioxidants and dietary fiber.
 It’s also a good source of protein and minerals like iron and potassium.

-3. Whole wheat flour is the best known white flour substitute.
-It is not gluten-free.
-But the high amounts of fiber it provides makes it a wiser choice over its white cousin.
+3. Whole wheat flour is the best-known white flour substitute.
+It is not gluten-free, but the high amounts of fiber it provides make it a wiser choice over its white cousin.

 It’s also a good source of the essential B vitamins: thiamin, riboflavin, niacin, and folate.

-And, it contains the minerals: magnesium, zinc and iron.
+Plus, it contains the minerals magnesium, zinc, and iron.

 4. Oat flour is abundant in beta-glucans, a type of soluble fiber.
-Beta- glucans have become popular because it helps lower cholesterol and stabilizes blood sugar.
+They have become popular because they help lower cholesterol and stabilize blood sugar.

-Also present in oat flour are the minerals: manganese, phosphorus and magnesium, and B vitamins like thiamin and pantothenic acid.
+Oat flour also contains manganese, phosphorus, and magnesium minerals, as well as B vitamins like thiamin and pantothenic acid.

 6. Buckwheat flour is a source of protein, fats and carbohydrates.
 It contains potassium, magnesium, phosphorus, iron, thiamin, folate, niacin, riboflavin, vitamin B6 and vitamin K

-7. Gluten-Free Flour Mixes are combinations of different flours that mimic the texture and properties of common wheat flour.
+7. Gluten-free flour mixes are combinations of different flours that mimic the texture and properties of ordinary wheat flour.
 They can include rice flour, potato starch, tapioca flour, and other gluten-free options.

 Fat Swaps: